Biographies Characteristics Analysis

 5th grade Social science Simple 15

-AT 9th century, when only a separate state appeared - Kievan Rus, and the Russians were pagans, writing already existed, but education was not yet developed.
-Children were mostly taught individually, and only then did group training appear, which became the prototype of schools.
+IN 9th century When a separate state, Kievan Rus, first appeared, and the Russians were pagans, writing already existed, but education was not yet developed.
+Children were taught mainly individually, and only then group education appeared, which became the prototype of schools.
 This coincided with the invention of the letter-sound learning system.
-Russia in those days was closely connected by trade relations with Byzantium, from where Christianity began to penetrate to us, long before its official adoption.
-Therefore, the first schools in Russia were of two types - pagan (where only offspring of the pagan elite were accepted) and Christian (for the children of those petty princes who had already been baptized by that time).
+Rus' in those days was closely connected by trade relations with Byzantium, from where Christianity began to penetrate to us, long before its official adoption.
+Therefore, the first schools in Rus' were of two types - pagan (where only the offspring of the pagan elite were accepted) and Christian (for the children of those small princes who had already been baptized by that time).

 10th century

-In ancient letters that have come down to us, it is written that Prince Vladimir the Red Sun became the founder of schools in Russia.
-As you know, it was he who was the initiator and executor of the transition of Russia to the Orthodox Christian faith.
+In ancient documents that have reached us it is written that the founder of schools in Rus' was Prince Vladimir the Red Sun.
+As is known, it was he who initiated and executed the transition of Rus' to the Orthodox Christian faith.
 The Russians at that time were pagans and fiercely opposed the new religion.
-In order for the people to quickly adopt Christianity, widespread literacy training was organized, most often at the priest's home.
-Church books - the Psalter and the Book of Hours - acted as textbooks.
-Children from the upper classes were sent to study, as it is written in the annals: in "book learning".
-The people opposed the innovation in every possible way, but they still had to send their sons to schools (this was strictly followed) and the mothers sobbed and lamented, collecting the simple belongings of their children.
+In order for people to quickly accept Christianity, widespread literacy training was organized, most often at the priest’s home.
+Church books - the Psalter and the Book of Hours - served as textbooks.
+Children from the upper classes were sent to study, as it is written in the chronicle: “book learning.”
+The people resisted the innovation in every possible way, but they still had to send their sons to school (this was strictly monitored) and the mothers cried and lamented, collecting the simple belongings of their children.

 "Verbal counting.
-In the folk school of S. A. Rachinsky "- a painting by the Russian artist N. P. Bogdanov-Belsky
+At the public school of S. A. Rachinsky" - painting by Russian artist N. P. Bogdanov-Belsky

 © Image: Wikimedia Commons

-The date of foundation of the largest school of "book teaching" is known - 1028, the son of Prince Vladimir, Prince Yaroslav the Wise personally selected 300 smart boys from the privileged environment of combatants and petty princes and sent them to study in Veliky Novgorod - the largest city at that time.
+The date of foundation of the largest school of “book teaching” is known - 1028, the son of Prince Vladimir, Prince Yaroslav the Wise, personally selected 300 smart boys from the privileged environment of warriors and petty princes and sent them to study in Veliky Novgorod - the largest city at that time.
 At the direction of the country's leadership, Greek books and textbooks were actively translated.
-Schools were opened at almost every newly built church or monastery, and these were so widely known later - parochial schools.
+Schools were opened at almost every newly built church or monastery; these were the later widely known parochial schools.

 11th century